 The impacts of sea level rise will be experienced mainly through its effect on extreme sea level events such as high tides and storm surges.
 Rising sea levels will increase the frequency or likelihood of extreme sea level events and resultant flooding.

 The risks from sea level rise are not confined to the coast itself.
 In many cases flooding may impact areas some distance from the sea for example along estuaries, rivers, lakes and lagoons.

-A study of 29 locations in Australia (see figure below) found that for a mid-range sea level rise of 50 centimetres – which will almost certainly be attained during this century – extreme sea level events that happened every few years now, are likely to occur every few days in 2100.
+A study of 29 locations in Australia (see figure below) found that for a mid-range sea level rise of 50 cm extreme sea level events that happened every few years now, are likely to occur every few days in 2100.

-On average, Australia will experience a roughly 300-fold increase in flooding events, meaning that infrastructure that is presently flooded once in 100 years will be flooded several times per year after a sea level rise of 50 centimetres.
+On average, Australia will experience a roughly 300-fold increase in flooding events, meaning that infrastructure that is presently flooded once in 100 years will be flooded several times per year with a sea level rise of 50 cm.

 Figure: Estimated increases in the frequency of extreme sea level events (indicated by the diameters of the circles), caused by sea level rises of 10 centimetres (left) and 50 centimetres (right).
 With 10 centimetres of sea level rise, the frequency of extreme sea level events is estimated to increase by 2 to 6 times in Australia.
 With 50 centimetres of sea level rise, the frequency of extreme sea level events is estimated to increase by 100 to 10,000 times.

 - Sea level rise - CSIRO and Antarctic Climate and the Ecosystems Cooperative Research Centre